 Some people may reject our Christian approach simply because we are Christians.
 Their previous bad experience with pushy, hypocritical, judgmental church-goers may have caused them to “profile” all Christians in the same negative terms.
 While that is sad, it is understandable and forgivable.

 We will lovingly respect and release people to their own life-choices.
-If they change their minds, they are welcome seek assistance again.
+If they change their minds, they are welcome to apply for help again.
 The door is always open to honest seekers.

 People have the right to make their own choices regarding the services they seek from the multiple care-providers in this city to help them in a time of need.
 SERVE 6.8 has a clear Christian philosophy as to what we graciously offer and the manner in which we offer it.
 We offer “a cup of cold water” in the name of Jesus.
 Many folks that come to us are seeking assistance regarding physical needs, yet who have no interest in our ministry offering for their spiritual need.
 That’s okay.
 That is their right to select the way they prefer to receive assistance.
 We realize we cannot help everyone, in part because they may be unwilling to accept what we believe as essential to their ultimate well-being.